kovorotnii/odoo-remote-contact/README.md

      - Administration - Access Rights
    - Choose in Extra rights
      - Contact creation
- So, if these combination will not help you, try to add more rights to your Odoo user
+#### So, if these combination will not help you, try to add more rights to your Odoo user!
+Do it properly!

 ### Set Odoo credetials as environment variables in [docker-compose.yaml](./docker-compose.yaml)
  - LOGIN